dos-group/gardening-adventure/ReadMe.md

 ## Mesh Node Setup

 Setup the node by inserting the SD card that contains the raspbian OS for the node.
-The ethernet connection is not need for the node setup.
+The ethernet connection is not needed for the node setup.
 Also under the root user, the above mentioned scripts could be found.

 1. First run smart-garden-mesh.sh to setup the B.A.T.M.A.N

 2. Wait until the interface `bat0` gets an ip address from DHCP server within the range `172.27.0.100 - 172.27.0.200`.
 This may take a time of 20-30s.

 3. Before running the K3s installation script, make sure the k3s master can direct packets to the node using `ping` command.
-If the packets are lost, then you need to add necessary route in the master using the command `ip`.
+If the packet loss is 100%, then you need to add necessary route in the k3s master using the command `ip`.

 Eg: ``` ip route add 172.27.0.0/24 via 192.168.10.74 dev eth0 ```